-This article is for quick reference about the examples and usage of Docker cp command, which is used to copy files and directories from Docker host to a container or reverse.
+This article is for quick reference about the Docker cp command examples and their usage.
+Docker cp command is used to copy files and directories from Docker host to a container or reverse. #centlinux #linux #docker

 Environment Specification: